lanl-aea/waves/docs/computational_practices_documentation.rst

 The practical examples in the :ref:`user_manual` use `reStructuredText`_ compiled with `Sphinx`_ :cite:`sphinx`, which
 integrates markup documentation with automated generation of API and CLI documentation from Python docstrings.
-An example of modsim documentation is included as part of the `WAVES-EABM`_ and is webhosted in the `WAVES-EABM documentation`_.
+An example of modsim documentation is included as part of the `MODSIM-TEMPLATE`_ and is webhosted in the `MODSIM-TEMPLATE documentation`_.